sarahrustan/DSE200x-/README.md

 _Methods:_ Combine data from mutiple sources to create a variable identifying each survey response geography as urban, suburban, or rural.
 Conduct k-modes cluster analysis to determine whether there are clusters of demographic and/or experiential variables associated with attitudes towards opioids, including urban, suburban or rural geography.

 _Results: Coming soon..._

+## Mini Project: World Development Indicators
+_Objective:_ To explore US renewable energy consumption and its relationship with gross domestic income.

+_Data:_ World Development Indicators (N = 5,656,458)

+_Methods:_ Data exploration, visualization and correlation using Python (Pandas, NumPy, and Matplotlib).

+_Results:_ There is a strong, positive correlation (R = 0.82) between renewable energy consumption and gross domestic income (GDI) in the US between 1960 and 2006, indicating that renewable energy consumption increases as GDI increases.